 - State of Colorado Hazmat Operations Certification (must be able to complete within one year)

-- Valid Colorado Driver’s License preferred.
+- Valid Colorado Driver’s License required.
 Colorado Class A or B Commercial Driver’s License with medical certificate preferred.
-If possession of a CDL with medical certificate, must be enrolled in a random drug pool.
+If in possession of a CDL with medical certificate, must be enrolled in a random drug pool.

 Process to become a volunteer: